rudrateja04/aws-devops-projects/Project-02-EC2-EBS-Persistence/README.md

 ---

-## 🏗️ Architecture
-EC2 Instance
-↳ Attached EBS Volume
-↳ Mounted at `/mnt/mybackup`
-↳ Snapshot stored and managed by AWS
+## What I Did
+1. Launched an EC2 instance using Amazon Linux
+2. Created and attached an EBS volume to the EC2 instance
+3. Mounted the EBS volume to /mnt/mybackup
+4. Created a file on the mounted volume
+5. Rebooted the EC2 instance
+6. Verified that the file still existed after reboot
+7. Created an EBS snapshot for backup

+All commands used are available in commands.txt.
+Screenshots of each step are available in the screenshots folder.

 ---

-## ⚙️ Implementation Summary
+## Result

-### 1️⃣ EC2 Instance Setup
-- Launched an EC2 instance using **Amazon Linux 2023**
-- Instance type: **t3.micro**
-- Connected securely using SSH key-based authentication
-- Security Group allows:
-  - SSH (port 22)
-  - HTTP (port 80)

-📸 Screenshot:
-`screenshots/ebs-volume-attached-to-ec2.png`
+The data stored on the EBS volume remained intact even after rebooting the EC2 instance.
+This confirms that EBS provides persistent storage independent of the EC2 lifecycle.

 ---

-### 2️⃣ EBS Volume Attachment
-- Created an EBS volume in the same Availability Zone as the EC2 instance
-- Attached the volume to the running EC2 instance
-- Verified the new disk using `lsblk`

-📸 Screenshot:
-`screenshots/lsblk-showing-ebs-disk.png`
+## What I Learned
+- How to attach and mount EBS volumes
+- Difference between EC2 lifecycle and EBS lifecycle
+- How data persistence works in AWS
+- How to create backups using EBS snapshots

 ---

-### 3️⃣ Mounting the EBS Volume
-- Created a mount directory `/mnt/mybackup`
-- Mounted the EBS volume to the directory
-- Verified successful mount using `df -h`

-📸 Screenshot:
-`screenshots/ebs-mounted-at-mnt-mybackup.png`

-📄 All commands used in this project are documented in **`commands.txt`**
+## Cleanup
+After completing the project, all resources were stopped or terminated to avoid unnecessary AWS charges.

 ---

-### 4️⃣ Persistence Test (Core Objective)
-- Created a test file on the mounted EBS volume
-- Rebooted the EC2 instance
-- Verified that the file still existed after reboot

-📸 Screenshot:
-`screenshots/file-exists-after-reboot.png`

-✅ This confirms that **EBS data persists independently of the EC2 instance lifecycle**.

----

-### 5️⃣ EBS Snapshot (Backup & Recovery)
-- Created an EBS snapshot to capture the state of the volume
-- Verified snapshot status as **Completed**
-- Demonstrates backup and recovery capability

-📸 Screenshot:
-`screenshots/ebs-snapshot-created.png`

-📸 Optional restore test:
-`screenshots/ebs-volume-created-from-snapshot.png`

----

-## 📂 Project Structure
+## Author
+Rudra Teja